Mission

 - Pass the full comprehensive exam before the Internship Application Process

-- Complete 1500 hours of supervised hours total (approximately 500 supervised hours minimum per year) of Practicum and 2000 Clinical hours in an approved internship
+- Complete 1500 hours of supervised hours total (approximately 500 supervised hours minimum per year) of Practicum.

 - Successfully defend a doctoral dissertation project